Wisdom Teeth Removal

 How are wisdom teeth removed (Do I need to be asleep)?

-Depending on your particular circumstances, including positioning of your teeth and complexity of your case, your dentist or oral surgeon
+Depending on your particular circumstances, including positioning of your teeth and complexity of your case, your dentist or oral surgeon will advise whether the extraction is to be performed using a local anaesthetic, or under a general anaesthetic (being asleep).

 A wisdom tooth that is fully erupted through the gum can usually be extracted with the same ease as any other tooth.
-However, where the
+However, where the tooth is underneath the gums and embedded in the jawbone, an incision in the gum and removal of bone lying over the tooth is required.

 Who can remove my wisdom teeth?